Types of scholarships in Germany

 - Einstein International Postdoctoral Fellowship: this fellowship programme offers postdoctoral scholarships to students studying in Berlin, who already have a source of funding.
 This scholarship programme is funded by the Einstein Foundation.
-You can find more about the eligibility criteria and details of the fellowship programme, here.

 - Heinrich BöllScholarships: these scholarship programmes are offered to international students who want to pursue a degree of any level at an accredited German university.
 Find out more about the Heinrich Böll scholarships programme here.

 - Humboldt Research Fellowships: this fellowship programme offers postdoctoral scholarships to scientists and researchers of any nationality, pursuing a course in any subject.
 To find out more about the Humboldt Research Fellowships, click here.

 What are German university scholarships?

 University-specific scholarship programmes are the scholarships offered to students who are pursuing a course in a particular German university.
 Some university-specific scholarship programmes are: